How to Update Your Grant Application: Five Strategic Considerations

 The concept of universal design states that if you make a system or process more accessible for a subset of people, you often make a better experience for everyone.
 Everyone benefits from clear language and multiple ways to access.

-5. How will you use the information?
+5. How will you use the information you collect?

+Every question in your grant application should have a clear purpose.
 Only ask for information that you know will be essential for making a funding decision.
 Not only is this important for streamlining your application, but it’s also good data management.
 You don’t have to worry about managing data you don’t collect.

 Remove any legacy questions that have lasted longer than their usefulness for decision making.
 If you had a program that provided funding for volunteer training, but that is no longer part of program, you may be able to remove any questions about the number of volunteers an organization has.